gearonix/code-gear/apps/docs/functionality/animations.md

 - [use-gesture](https://www.npmjs.com/package/@use-gesture/react) is a library that simplifies interaction with scrolling, zooming, and so on.

-So why not connect them?
+So why not combine them?

 ## Asynchronous Loading